SEE ATTACHMENTS BELOW OR CLICK ON THE TABS FOR MORE DETAILED CURRICULUM INFORMATION

 Each class teacher delivers English and Maths in daily, whole class sessions.
 These sessions cater for the variety of needs within the class.
 All classes have access to a teaching assistant during these sessions, who can be used to support our lower ability children and challenge our higher achievers.
 Every class in the school delivers their English and Maths at the same time in the day, including sessions for guided reading and phonics.

-From September 2018, we will be launching some new initiatives to further improve our teaching provision and to increase the progress our pupils make.
+Since September 2018, we have been employing some new initiatives to further improve our teaching provision and to increase the progress our pupils make.

 Storytime Phonics will be used to enhance the quality of Phonics being taught through our EYFS and KS1 classes up to Year 2.
 Please see this link for further information on it. https://www.tts-group.co.uk/StoryTime+Phonics.html